Fox-ML-infrastructure/FoxML_Core/LEGAL/DECISION_MATRIX.md

 ### ✅ Free Use (No License Required)

-- Personal use (individual, non-commercial, not for any business purpose)
+- Note: Personal use (individual, non-commercial) requires a commercial license
 - Non-commercial academic research at qualifying tax-exempt institutions

 See `LICENSE` for complete definition of free use.